rackerlabs/support-how-to/content/rackspace-email/password-management-and-best-practices.md

 1. **User education**.

-    A compromise typically starts with one user, and quickly spreads through a whole company.
+    A compromise typically starts with one user and quickly spreads through a whole company.
 Ensure that your users are taking precautions and know password best practices.

 2. **Avoid patterns**.